martinvonz/jj/docs/install-and-setup.md

 #### From Source, Vendored OpenSSL

-You may need to run:
+First make sure that you have a Rust version >= 1.76.
+You may also need to run:

 ```shell
 xcode-select --install